 - The award is £1600 per month.
 The award can be paid to the Fellow's Institution or to the Fellow, subject to UK Tax and N.I.
 Further information will be given on acceptance of the proposal.

-- The Fellowship is for a predetermined two or three month period commencing from the October following appointment.
+- The Fellowship is for a predetermined two or three month period commencing from the October following appointment, or earlier by arrangement.